 Selection of the Review Panel members

 SIOFA Contracting Parties and Participating Fishing Entities may provide in writing two names, one for each category, to the Chairperson of the Meeting of the Parties, through the Secretariat, by 31 July 2022.
+Contracting Parties and Participating Fishing Entities should confirm the availability of their nominees before they are proposed.
 The submission shall include a CV and a short presentation of each candidate.

 The Chairperson of the Meeting of the Parties, through the Secretariat, shall provide to the Contracting Parties and Participating Fishing Entities, by 15 August 2022, two lists containing the names proposed for the appointment of the four experts.

 SIOFA Contracting Parties and Participating Fishing Entities shall immediately acknowledge receipt of the communication.
-Contracting Parties and Participating Fishing Entities may respond in writing to the Chairperson of the Commission, through the Secretariat, within 30 days indicating their vote for two persons from each list.
+Contracting Parties and Participating Fishing Entities may respond in writing to the Chairperson of the Meeting of the Parties, through the Secretariat, within 30 days indicating their vote for two persons from each list.
 In case of a tie between two or more candidates from the same list, a run-off shall immediately be run for those candidates.
 SIOFA Contracting Parties and Participating Fishing Entities shall reply to the communication from the Chairperson of the Meeting of the Parties with the list of tied candidates within 15 days indicating their vote for one person from the list/s.

 The Chairperson of the Meeting of the Parties, immediately after the end of the 30-day period, or the additional 15-day period in case of a run-off, shall, through the Secretariat, inform SIOFA Contracting Parties and Participating Fishing Entities of the result of the selection process.